Skip to main content

 Neurofeedback

-Neurofeedback is a type of biofeedback training which is used to improve or optimise brain function.
+Neurofeedback is a non-invasive form of biofeedback training which is used to improve or optimise brain function.
 It's a safe and effective form of neurotherapy, and has been successfully used for over half a century.
-With repeated training, neurofeedback can bring about more flexible and adaptive ways of thinking, feeling, and behaving, resulting in improved mental health and functioning.
+It helps train the neurons of the brain to fire in healthier patterns.
+With repeated training, this can result in more flexible and adaptive ways of thinking, feeling, sensory processing, and behaving, resulting in improved mental health and functioning.

 This short Youtube video by Mike Cohen provides a good introduction.
 Mike has also written a brief, easy to read book called "Neurofeedback 101”, and has FAQ info on his website: https://www.centerforbrain.com/neurofeedback/frequently-asked-question/